wonbeomjang/mobile-hair-segmentation-pytorch/README.md

 # hair-segmentation-pytorch
-  <p>This repository is part of a program for previewing your own staining.
+  <p>This repository is part of a program for previewing your own dyeing.
 To do this, you need to separate the hair from the head.
 So we  borrowed the model structure from the following article.</p>

  <p>[A reference article] (https://arxiv.org/abs/1712.07168)</p>